head-on photo of the front of Chamberlin Hall

 Conduct

 The University of Wisconsin–Madison physics department consists of members with varied national origin, ethnic background, race, gender identity, sexual orientation, gender, age, physical ability, and religion.
 As a community, we are committed to being positive and inclusive in all regards.
 We follow the University of Wisconsin–Madison code of conduct.
 The members of University of Wisconsin–Madison must maintain a professional environment in an atmosphere of tolerance and mutual respect and abstain from all forms of harassment, abuse, intimidation, bullying, and mistreatment of any kind.
-This includes, but is not limited to, intimidation, sexual or crude jokes or comments, offensive images, and unwelcome physical conduct.
+This includes, but is not limited to, intimidation, sexual or crude jokes or comments, offensive images, secret recordings, and unwelcome physical conduct.
 Members must keep in mind that behavior and language deemed acceptable to one person may not be to another.

 Remediation

 Any person who is concerned that an individual has violated the department’s code of conduct may bring the issue to the attention of the department’s climate and diversity committee who will assist in suggesting steps to resolve the issue.
 Issues that cannot be resolved by the climate and diversity committee may be brought to the direct attention of the department chair or associate chair.
 The department chair/associate chair will seek information on the nature of the problem and discuss the complaint with all parties involved and appropriately inform the parties of the outcome.
-If the issue cannot be resolved by the chair/associate chair or if it would be inappropriate to bring the issue to either the diversity or inclusion committee or the chair/associate chair, the individual may contact the appropriate resources outside the department depending on the nature of the issue, including the Dean of Student’s Office, the Associate Dean in the College of Letters & Science, the Ombuds Office, and the Title IX Office for Equity and Diversity.
+If the issue cannot be resolved by the chair/associate chair or if it would be inappropriate to bring the issue to either the diversity or inclusion committee or the chair/associate chair, the individual may contact the appropriate resources outside the department depending on the nature of the issue, including the Office of Student Assistance and Support, the Associate Dean in the College of Letters & Science, the Ombuds Office, and the Title IX Office for Equity and Diversity.

 Land Acknowledgement Statement